Embracing Off-the-Grid Samples: Abstract

 \section{Abstract}

-Many empirical studies suggest that samples of continuous-time signals taken at locations randomly deviated from an equispaced grid (i.e., \emph{off-the-grid}) can benefit signal acquisition, e.g., undersampling and anti-aliasing.
+{Many empirical studies suggest that samples of continuous-time signals taken at locations randomly deviated from an equispaced grid (i.e., \emph{off-the-grid}) can benefit signal acquisition, e.g., undersampling and anti-aliasing.
 However, explicit statements of such advantages and their respective conditions are scarce in the literature.
-This paper provides some insight on this topic when the sampling positions are known, with grid deviations generated i.i.d. from a variety of distributions.
+This paper provides some insight on this topic when the sampling positions are known, with grid deviations generated i.i.d. from a variety distributions.

-By solving the basis pursuit problem with an interpolation kernel we demonstrate the capabilities of nonuniform samples for compressive sampling, an effective paradigm for undersampling and anti-aliasing.
+By solving a square-root LASSO decoder with an interpolation kernel we demonstrate the capabilities of nonuniform samples for compressive sampling, an effective paradigm for undersampling and anti-aliasing.
 For functions in the Wiener algebra that admit a discrete $s$-sparse representation in some transform domain, we show that $\mathcal{O}(s\polylog N)$ random off-the-grid samples are sufficient to recover an accurate $\frac{N}{2}$-bandlimited approximation of the signal.
 For sparse signals (i.e., $s \ll N$), this sampling complexity is a great reduction in comparison to equispaced sampling where $\mathcal{O}(N)$ measurements are needed for the same quality of reconstruction (Nyquist-Shannon sampling theorem).

 We further consider noise attenuation via oversampling (relative to a desired bandwidth), a standard technique with limited theoretical understanding when the sampling positions are non-equispaced.
-By solving a least squares problem, we show that $\mathcal{O}(N\polylog N)$ i.i.d. randomly deviated samples provide an accurate $\frac{N}{2}$-bandlimited approximation of the signal with suppression of the noise energy by a factor $\sim\frac{1}{\sqrt{\polylog N}}$.
+By solving a least squares problem, we show that $\mathcal{O}(N\log N)$ i.i.d. randomly deviated samples provide an accurate $\frac{N}{2}$-bandlimited approximation of the signal with suppression of the noise energy by a factor $\sim\frac{1}{\sqrt{\log(N)}}$.}